Starlight Express: Las Vegas (1993–1997)

-An abridged, 90-minute production without an intermission opened at the Las Vegas Hilton on 14 September 1993, with direction by Arlene Phillips and with Reva Rice and Greg Ellis reprising their roles of Pearl and Rusty.
-Several songs were cut and many lyrics trimmed to make it fit into its 90-minute run time with great care taken to preserve the integrity of the plot.
-This production was the first permanent legitimate musical theatre production in Las Vegas, however concessions were made in the form of a shortened run time and betting references in the race sequences.
-Additionally, partway through the run the Coaches' costumes were given a "Vegas Showgirl" makeover.
-This production used the filmed race sequences from the first US tour (which played in the background during the live races on stage), as well as some of the set pieces.
-When the hotel changed ownership, the new owners decided to end the run before its 5-year contract concluded, with the show closing on 30 November 1997.
+An abridged, 90-minute production without an intermission opened at the Las Vegas Hilton on 14 September 1993, with direction by Arlene Phillips and with Reva Rice reprising her role of Pearl.
+Several songs were cut, and many lyrics trimmed to make it fit into its 90-minute run time with great care taken to preserve the plot's integrity.
+This production was the first permanent legitimate musical theatre production in Las Vegas.
+However, concessions were made through a shortened run time and betting references in the race sequences.
+The Coaches' costumes were also given a "Vegas Showgirl" makeover during the run.
+This production used the filmed race sequences from the first U.S. tour (which played in the background during the live races on stage) and some of the set pieces.
+When the hotel changed ownership, the new owners ended the run before its 5-year contract concluded, with the show closing on 30 November 1997.

 Mexico City (1997–1998)

-From October 1997 until April 1998, a Spanish-language production entitled Expreso Astral played at the Teatro Polanco in Mexico City.
-For the most part, it was a Spanish language version of the Las Vegas production (using the same edited script) with costumes and sets inspired by several earlier productions.
-The production was directed by Bobby Love, with the Spanish translation by Marco Villafan.
-Many of the character's names were Hispanicized, with Rusty becoming Ferro, Pearl becoming Perla, Poppa becoming El Jefe, and the National Engines were localised with Carioca, a Brazilian train, and Pibe, an Argentinian train.
-A cast recording of this production was made but, owing to complications with the rights, was never released.
+From October 1997 until April 1998, a Spanish-language production entitled Expreso Astral was played at the Teatro Polanco in Mexico City.
+Mostly, it was a Spanish version of the Las Vegas production (using the same edited script) with costumes and sets inspired by several earlier shows.
+The presentation was directed by Bobby Love, with the Spanish translation by Marco Villafan.
+Many of the character's names were Hispanicized, with Rusty becoming Ferro, Pearl becoming Perla, Poppa becoming El Jefe, and the National Engines were localised with Carioca, a Brazilian train, and Pibe, an Argentine train.
+A cast recording of this production was made but was never released due to complications with the rights.

+Wembley (2024–present)

+Starlight Express returned to London in summer 2024.
+The new production, directed by Luke Sheppard began previews at Starlight Auditorium at Troubadour Wembley Park Theatre on 8 June with official opening 30 June 2024.
+The design team included Tim Hatley (set), Andrzej Goulding (video), Gabriella Slade (costumes), and Howard Hudson (lighting).
+The production introduces Jeevan Braich as Rusty, Kayna Montecillo as Pearl, Jade Marvin as Momma McCoy, Jaydon Vijn as Hydra, Al Knott as Greaseball, Eve Humphrey as Dinah, Tom Pigram as Electra, Renz Cardenas as Tassita and Ashlyn Weekes as Belle.

+Greaseball is portrayed as female, Electra uses they/them pronouns, Poppa is changed to Momma and is played by the same actor as plays Control's mother in the first scene.
+Control is played by a child actor.
+A script change is that Rusty now wins, with Hydra, by making steam from hydrogen (rather than coal).
+This is in a new number "Hydrogen" by Lloyd Webber and Stilgoe).
+A cast recording was released in November 2024.